 26. Micro Braids

 As the name suggests, micro braids are tiny and delicate.
 But while it may seem like they are the most gentle braiding style because they don’t weigh down the scalp, they can cause more breakage than bigger plaits.
 The reason is that they have to be braided very tightly and close to the head.
 They aren’t suitable for those with dry or brittle hair and can cause hair loss if left in too long.
-However, when properly maintained, these braids create a cute and cool effect with a lot of attitude.
+However, when properly maintained, these types of braids create a cute and cool effect with a lot of attitude.

-27. Ombre Braid
+27. Ombre Braids

 28. Tree Braids

-Tree braids are one of the ‘90s and early 2000s hair trends that are making a comeback.
-The style involves creating mini cornrows braided back from your hairline about an inch or two.
+Tree braids are one of the ‘90s hairstyles and early 2000s hair trends that are making a comeback.
+The braid style involves creating mini cornrows braided back from your hairline about an inch or two.
 The rest of your hair is left free, either loose or in a ponytail or updo.
-If you don’t have time or prefer not to braid all of your hair, tree braids are an easy way to try the braided style without going all the way.
+If you don’t have time or prefer not to braid all of your hair, tree braids are an easy way to try the braided hairstyle without going all the way.
 At the same time, tree braids show off your natural kinks and curls.

 29. Half-Up Half-Down Braids